amirovaleh/RefreshAsThreads/README.md

-Tried recreating the Threads refresh animation just for fun 🤓
+Tried recreating the Threads refresh animation just for fun🤓

-The animation changes depending on different scroll states.
+The animation changes on different scroll states.
-When the progress reaches the end, three different animations occur.
+When the progress reaches the end, four different animations occur.
-First, it moves backward as a small segment, then it moves forward again while filling completely in black and yellow colors.
+First, scale effect, then it moves backward as a small segment, then it moves forward again while filling completely in black and yellow colors.

 Minimum iOS Requirement: iOS 15